Beulah Loomis Hyde

 Beulah Loomis Hyde (January 24, 1886 – January 19, 1983) was an American painter and arts patron based in Tacoma, Washington.
 Active particularly from the 1930s through the 1960s, she gained regional recognition for depicting industrial and architectural subjects through a personal blend of Precisionism, Surrealism, and geometric abstraction.
 Her work was exhibited widely in Northwest galleries during her lifetime and was featured in a major retrospective at the Cascadia Art Museum.

 Early life and education

 Beulah Loomis was born on January 24, 1886, in Kansas.
 Her family moved to Tacoma, Washington, in 1888, where she spent most of her life.
 She studied at Abbot Academy in Andover, Massachusetts, from 1896 to 1898.
-After graduating from Annie Wright Seminary Tacoma in 1904 and Ingleside School in New Milford, Connecticut, in 1907, Hyde began developing her artistic skills with local mentors.
+After graduating from Annie Wright Seminary (Annie Wright Schools) Tacoma in 1904 and Ingleside School in New Milford, Connecticut, in 1907, Hyde began developing her artistic skills with local mentors.
 She initially worked in graphite and watercolor during the early 1900s before pausing her career to raise three sons.